kai-li-1994/garment-variant-dataset/README.md

 - fibre-to-fibre recycling-barrier assessment;
 - reproducible use of retailer web data for textile circularity research.

-The repository provides a curated research dataset.
-It is **not** a redistribution or mirror of retailer webpages.
+The GitHub repository provides the maintained documentation and preprocessing workflow.
+The complete archived dataset release is provided on Zenodo.
+This project is **not** a redistribution or mirror of retailer webpages.

 ## Data source and accessibility